-Korean calligraphy is an ancient and exquisite art form of writing, originating from Chinese calligraphy, and has become a cherished Korean art form over time.
-This traditional art form is highly appreciated and people enjoy looking at calligraphic art pieces as well as creating them even today.
+Korean calligraphy is an exquisite and ancient Korean art form of writing, originating from Chinese calligraphy, and has become a cherished Korean art form over time.
+This traditional art form is highly appreciated, and people enjoy looking at calligraphic art pieces as well as creating them even today.

 Calligraphy in Korea, in all its forms, has a long and interesting history, and you can read all about it in this article!